 As a young adult the harsh words of a gallery attendant ('you have no talent') crushed Lucinda's passion and life long dedication to having an artistic voice.
-15 years later she ventured to create once again spending a decade to re-hone her skills and to build the courage to face the gallery scene.
+10 years later she ventured to create once again spending nearly a decade to re-hone her skills and to build the courage to face the gallery scene.

 The following years saw Lucinda working on numerous commercial commissions, winning awards and building an impressive folio of artworks from her studio on the Gold Coast.
-Her solid classical foundation has allowed her to produce some very successful piece from materials not previously considered mainstream - clay overlaid with chrome and wax paintings.
+Her solid classical foundation has allowed her to produce some very successful pieces from materials not previously considered mainstream - clay overlaid with chrome and wax paintings.
 Recently, many of her pieces have returned to explore the techniques of the Old Masters but her next planned adventure is into watercolours, inks and mixed media.

 In her own words : "For me art has always been about making something pleasing to the eye, something that you can look at everyday and discover something new to see, make your day a little better for having that piece in your life.
 If I am really successful, it will take the viewer away to another world.

-I continue to acquire as much technical knowledge about materials as I can, continue to experiment with different mediums, paint with groups and spend many solitary hours in my studio.
+I continue to acquire as much technical knowledge about materials as I can, continue to experiment with different mediums, pushing the boundaries, paint with groups and spend many solitary hours in my studio.
 It is all part of my learning process, my journey, what makes me paint the way I paint at this precise moment.
 I have changed styles over the years, moved from realism to expressionism to cubism and back again.
 It's not to say this won't change, it probably will, you never know where your paintbrush will lead you!"